mechadns/mechadns/README.md

 # 💫 About Me:
 I'm currently pursuing an MSc.
-Data Science at the University of East London.<br>I am looking to collaborate on machine learning and predictive modeling projects.<br>I am happy to collaborate on data-related projects.
+Data Science at the University of East London.<br>I am looking to collaborate on machine learning and predictive modeling projects.<br>I am happy to collaborate on any other data-related projects.

 ## 🌐 Socials: